vladmandic/sd-fastvideo/README.md

 Communication:

-- All communication between browser and backend is done using raw websockets real-time
+- All communication between browser and backend is done using raw websockets in real-time
-- Client attempts to maintain constant frame rate based on forward-adjusted server latency
+- Client maintains constant frame rate based on forward-adjusted server latency